AntonTheDev/JSONModelKit/README.md

 #JSONModelKit

+NOTE: This is still in dev, should be released, and in master the week of July 18th-24th, 2016.

 ##Introduction

 JSONModelKit is an an extremely lightweight mapping framework that follows an API-Driven approach to stream line development.
 JSONModelKit differs from other frameworks by taking an API-first approach, and mapping against the response up front.
 Once mapped JSONMapperKit generates the model objects based on the definition, ready to to use and extend out of the box.